auth0/docs/articles/server-apis/java-spring-security.md

 ---
-title: Auth0 Java Spring Security SDK API Tutorial
+title: Auth0 Java Spring Security API SDK Tutorial
-description: This tutorial will show you how to use the Auth0 Java Spring Security SDK to add authentication and authorization to your API.
+description: This tutorial will show you how to use the Auth0 Java Spring Security API SDK to add authentication and authorization to your API.
-name: Spring Security Java API
+name: Java Spring Security API
 thirdParty: false
 alias:
   - spring security